frontend-tests/weather-test/README.md

 ### Instructions

-You just have to download this repository, extract the files and run the ´index.html´ file.
+You just have to download this [`REPO`](https://github.com/frontend-tests/weather-test/archive/master.zip), extract the folder files and run the `index.html` file.

 ## DEMO